 HPM 730.
-Theory based research design (4 credits).
-This course introduces students to the major theoretical frameworks used in health services research and teachers students
+Theory Based Research Design (4 credits).
+This course introduces students to the major theoretical frameworks used in health services research and teachers students how to use these to design and conduct research studies.
+Students should take it in the spring of the first year.

-HPM 720: Doctoral seminar in Health Policy (2 credits per semester, 2 semesters).
+HPM 720: Doctoral Seminar in Health Policy (2 credits per semester, 2 semesters).
 The course introduces students to health policy research and some of the major works in the field.
-In odd-numbered years, the course is offered in the spring.
-In even-numbered years, the course is offered in the fall.
+In odd-numbered academic years, the course is offered in the spring.
+In even-numbered academic years, the course is offered in the fall.

 HPM 770: Organizational Science in Health Care.
 This seminar explores how organization science-broadly defined as research on topics related to management, organizational behavior, organizational theory-informs health services research and practice.
 We will examine key topics in organization science that have relevance for health care organizations and professionals.
 We will review the theories and empirics of classic and contemporary organizational research conducted in the health care context.
-(We have submitted documents for approval of this course as part of this proposal.)